-Reflective Interaction is an art and design research group of EnsadLab focusing on interactive “dispositifs” [apparatus or devices].
-The Reflective Interaction group deals with the following issue: why and how might we design, produce and explore artistic interactive dispositifs that articulate the aesthetic, symbolic and operative dimensions, to engender experiences that are both sensitive and reflexive?
+Reflective Interaction is an art and design research group of EnsadLab focusing on interactive “dispositifs”.
+The Reflective Interaction group addresses the following questions: why and how might we design, produce and explore artistic interactive dispositifs that articulate the aesthetic, symbolic and operative dimensions, to engender experiences that are both sensitive and reflective?
 How might we question our interdependence with human and non-human environments and explore prospective sociotechnical possibilities?
-How might we benefit from using group interactions, robotic devices, engaging with new active, reactive and living matter?
-Also, how might we use non text-based interactive multimedia?
+What might we learn from group interactions and robotic devices interacting/interfacing with new active, reactive, and living matter?

 The notion of “dispositif” is increasingly resonant in contemporary art and design.
 “Dispositif” is usually translated as “device” or “apparatus”.
-However, neither one of these English terms captures the specificity of the word.
-It designates the diverse material, human and/or linguistic elements configured to condition an activity.
-At the intersection of artistic, technological and societal issues, all dispositifs include an actual or potential operative dimension.
+However, neither one of these English terms captures the specificity of the French word, which designates the diverse material, human and/or linguistic elements configured to condition an activity.
+At the intersection of artistic, technological, and societal issues, all dispositifs include an actual or potential operative dimension.

-This dimension is all the more concrete as it involves creating with interactive dispositifs that respond to the environment in which they take part and transform.
-The research group Reflective Interaction at EnsadLab explores the operational relationships that occur between these creations and their natural and artificial context, usually involving humans.
-As they elicit engaging and reflexive experiences, these works question the interdependences that actively shape our shared environments.
+This dimension is all the more concrete as it involves creating with interactive dispositifs that respond to the environment in which they are situated.
+At EnsadLab, the Reflective Interation research group explores the operational relationships that occur between these creations and their natural and artificial context, usually involving humans.
+As they elicit engaging and reflective experiences, these works question the interdependences that actively shape our shared environments.

 RESEARCH-CREATION, PLURIDISCIPLINARITY AND PUBLICIZATION